 Economic hardship reigns in the U.S. Many households live paycheck-to-paycheck at best.
 By adopting new policies that support income generation and decrease economic hardship, social workers more effectively serve struggling families.

-Prejudice is a barrier for access to education and employment opportunities.
+Prejudice is a barrier to access to education and employment opportunities.
 By confronting racism, stereotypes and other injustices, the opportunities for everyone to advance in society increase.

 As society continues to change, so will the social work landscape.
 That’s why it’s critical for prospective professionals to further their education.
 By pursuing the Master of Social Work program at the University of Nevada, Reno, you can receive the tools you need to craft your skills in the ever-changing world of social work.
 With an MSW, you can navigate the Grand Challenges and provide efficient solutions to some of the nation’s most challenging problems.